The Master of Natural Sciences Education, Plan C (M.N.S.E.) is an online degree program designed for:

 Successful students will:

-- Build upon knowledge in biology, chemistry, earth science, physics, and environmental science.
+- Understand natural science knowledge in the content areas of biology, chemistry, Earth science, physics, and environmental science;

 Code | Title | Credits |